LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 Excel also entertains a second date system, the 1904 date system, as the default in Excel for Macintosh.
 This system will assign a different serial number than the [1900 date system](https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel).
-Because of this, [dates must be checked for accuracy when exporting data from Excel](http://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are ~4 years off).
+Because of this, [dates must be checked for accuracy when exporting data from Excel](http://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are about 4 years off).

 ## Date formats in spreadsheets